aidan-duggan/ReverseCarcassone/rules.md

 1 (2?) deck of play cards
 1 deck of skill cards
-4 state tracking cards
+state tracking cards

 #### Anatomy of Play Card
 Each card consists of a number of sections.
 There are two types attack and defense.

-Attack Play Cards:
+Attack Play Card:
-* required players on previous play
+* (???
+Some form of previous players next players system)
 * The players involved
+* Skill being used
+* Starting Skill value
+* Card draw provided
+* Preferred following suit
+* Success benefit table

+Defense Play Card:
+* (???
+Some form of previous players next players system)
+* The players involved
+* Skill being used
+* Starting Skill value
+* Card draw provided
+* Preferred following suit
+* Success benefit table

 #### Anatomy of Skill Card